FSecureLABS/SharpGPO-RemoteAccessPolicies/README.md

 ## License ##

-The cookbook is released under a 3-clause BSD License and maintained by [MWR Info-Security](https://mwrinfosecurity.com/).
+The tool is released under a 3-clause BSD License and maintained by [MWR Info-Security](https://mwrinfosecurity.com/).
 See the `LICENSE` file for details.

 ## Contact ##